jamesmcdonald/webecho/README.md

 ## Deploying `webtest` to Google

 * Create a Cloud SQL instance.
 It must be a second generation instance to support the Cloud SQL proxy.
-Permit access for yourself to connect to the database.
+Permit access for your own IP to connect to the database, and set the root password.

 * Connect to MySQL and create a database and user.
 ```